edgio-docs/edgio-docs/src/guides/v7/develop/rest_api.md

 -   **Services:** Our REST API consists of the following services:

-    -   **waf:** This service contains endpoints that revolve around the following components: security apps, access rules, rate rules, custom rules, and managed rules.
+    -   **waf:** This service contains operations that revolve around the following components: security apps, access rules, rate rules, custom rules, and managed rules.
-    -   **bot-security:** This service contains endpoints that revolve around Bot Manager.
+    -   **bot-security:** This service contains operations that revolve around Bot Manager.
-    -   **api-security:** This service contains endpoints that revolve around API Security.
+    -   **api-security:** This service contains operations that revolve around API Security.

 Requests are authorized via OAuth 2.0.
 [Learn more about authorization.](FINDME)